Site Builder is a legacy product and is no longer available to new Customers. |

 Site Navigation

-Back to topVast comes with four default menus: categories, header, footer and pages.
-You will find detailed information on how to configure menus in our Site Builder Navigation Guide.
-The categories and pages menus are customizable through the Site Builder's navigation setup, but since they do not come in all themes, we'll take a closer look at them here too.
+Back to topVast has four default menus: categories, header, footer and pages.
+Detailed information on configuring menus is in our Site Builder Navigation Guide.
+The categories and page menus are customizable through the Site Builder's navigation setup, but since they do not come in all themes, we'll take a closer look at them here too.

 Categories Menu

 On a desktop, the categories menu appears on your inventory, category, and item or product pages as a sticky left sidebar.
-On mobile, the menu will stack below your items or products or item grid, depending on the page, and will also appear on every page as a shop by category link in the bottom left of your header.
+On mobile, the menu will stack below your items, products, or item grid, depending on the page, and will also appear on every page as a shop by category link in the bottom left of your header.
 Opening the link reveals these navigation items in a slideout menu.

 Pages Menu